-House Bill No. introduced by G. Oblander and others aims to revise the requirements for the statement of purpose and implication for statewide ballot issues in Montana.
-The bill amends Section 13-27-212 of the Montana Code Annotated (MCA) to establish a more structured format for these statements.
-Specifically, it introduces a two-part structure: the first part must consist of complete sentences not exceeding 135 words, while the second part requires an itemized and bulleted list detailing the primary impacts of the proposal, including relevant facts and specific changes, limited to 150 words.
+House Bill No. [insert number] aims to revise the requirements for the statement of purpose and implication for statewide ballot issues in Montana.
+The bill amends Section 13-27-212 of the Montana Code Annotated (MCA) to establish a two-part structure for these statements.
+The first part must consist of complete sentences and be limited to 135 words, while the second part requires an itemized and bulleted list detailing the primary impacts of the proposal, including relevant facts and specific changes, capped at 150 words.
 The new language emphasizes that the list should avoid generalized assumptions or opinions.

 Additionally, the bill includes provisions for an immediate effective date upon passage and approval, and it specifies that the new requirements will apply to statewide ballot issues submitted to the Secretary of State on or after the effective date.
-This legislative change aims to enhance clarity and impartiality in the communication of ballot issues to voters.
+This legislative change is intended to enhance clarity and impartiality in the presentation of ballot issues to voters.

 Statutes affected: LC Text: 13-27-212